redbadger/crux/docs/src/getting_started/ios.md

 When we build our iOS app, we also want to build the Rust core as a static library so that it can be linked into the binary that we're going to ship.
 We do this with Cargo, specifying the relevant target.

-Create a group called `bin` in your xCode project and add a shell script (called something like `rust_build.sh`) to it (don't forget to tick the box to ensure it targets our iOS app), with the following contents:
+Create a group called `bin` in your Xcode project and add a shell script (called something like `rust_build.sh`) to it (don't forget to tick the box to ensure it targets our iOS app), with the following contents:

 ```bash
 {{#include ../../../scripts/ios_build.sh}}